code4clouds/azure-traffic-manager-pipeine-scripts/readme.md

 ## Description

 This script was create to manage an Azure Traffic Manager using the Jenkin's Blue Ocean plug-iin.
-The idea is to be able to enable/disable the TM, but also to add/remove endpoints.
+The idea is to be able to enable/disable the TM, but also to enable/disable endpoints.
+There is also a check to make sure you dont disable your last active endpoint.

 ## Requirements